DecisiveAI/mdai-operator/docs/rules.md

 ```
 #### addToMap
 Adds or updates a key-value pair in a map variable.
-`map`: The key of the map variable.
+`map`: The name of the map variable.
 `key`: The key within the map to add or update.
 `value`: The value to set for the key.
+Value could use interpolation.
 ```yaml
 then:
   - addToMap: